-The Master of Architecture curriculum is designed for students with baccalaureate degrees in any field to acquire a first professional degree, but also supports advanced standing for students with baccalaureate degrees in architecture and related fields.
+The Master of Architecture curriculum is designed for students with baccalaureate degrees in any field to acquire a first professional degree, but also supports advanced standing for students with baccalaureate degrees in architecture.

-A central component of our core is an intensive off-campus summer experience in our New York City Fisher Center or in our Three Cities Asia program.
+The ‘core’ of the program constitutes studios in design, design research workshops, media and representation seminars, seminars in theory and history, as well as lectures in structures and technology.
+There are four ‘core’ studios, culminating in the Integrative Studio, designed to synthesize knowledge garnered across the curriculum in a highly detailed building design.
+A central component of the ‘core’ experience at Syracuse is an intensive off-campus summer experience in our New York City Fisher Center or in our Three Cities Asia program.
 Both are designed to provide students an experience designing in and for the 21st century city, and introduce students to innovative practices in their host cities.

 Our MArch is a STEM Designated Degree by the US Student and Exchange Visitor Program.